 The Best Cenotes in Mexico and All You Need to Know to Visit

-Where are my lovers of all things water?
-If you love the ocean, surfing, canyoning, you will love visiting Cenotes!
-I first visited a cenote in Valladolid in 2019 at Cenote Zaci.
 I fell in love with the natural phenomenon of a natural pit, or sinkhole, resulting from the collapse of limestone bedrock that exposes groundwater.
+If you didn't know, cenotes may date back 5+ millions of years according to archeologists.

 Before I traveled to Mexico, I researched various Cenotes via sources like ExpertVagabond, Anna Everywhere, Getting Stamped, and ThatBlondeBikiniGirl.

-Let's talk about The Best Cenotes in Mexico and All You Need to Know to Visit!
+The Best Cenotes in Mexico and All You Need to Know

 Taken on my iPhone 12 Mini by a friend I met, Julia at Gran Cenote in Tulum, Mexico